Goulburn: Proclaimed a city

-Goulburn holds the unique distinction of being proclaimed a City on two occasions.
+Goulburn holds the distinction of being proclaimed a City on two occasions.
 The first, unofficial, proclamation was claimed by virtue of Royal Letters Patent issued by Queen Victoria on 14 March 1863 to establish the Diocese of Goulburn.
 It was a claim made for ecclesiastical purposes, as it was required by the traditions of the Church of England.
 The Letters Patent also established St Saviour's Church as the Cathedral Church of the diocese.
 This was the last instance in which Letters Patent were used in this manner in the British Empire, as they had been significantly discredited for use in the colonies, and were soon to be declared formally invalid and unenforceable in this context.
 Several legal cases over the preceding decade in particular had already established that the monarch had no ecclesiastical jurisdiction in colonies possessing responsible government.
 This had been granted to NSW in 1856, seven years earlier.
 The Letters Patent held authority only over those who submitted to it voluntarily, and then only within the context of the Church—it had no legal civil authority or implications.
 An absolute and retrospective declaration to this effect was made in 1865 in the Colenso Case, by the Judiciary Committee of the Privy Council.

 However, under the authority of the Crown Lands Act 1884 (48.
 Vict.
 No. 18), Goulburn was officially proclaimed a City on 20 March 1885 removing any lingering doubts as to its status.
 This often unrecognised controversy has in no way hindered the development of Goulburn as a regional centre, with an impressive court house (completed in 1887) and other public buildings, as a centre for wool selling, and as an industrial town.